Get

 Before you shut the front door and leave, here’s what you need to do:

 • Keep food and garbage away.
-Curious dogs like to sniff around and often find and devour packs full of treats.
+Curious dogs like to sniff around and explore the environment.
 More importantly, they might start poking through the garbage and eat something they shouldn’t.
-A lid with a latch on the bin hidden behind a cabinet door will help avoid that.
+A lid with a latch on the bin hidden behind a cabinet door will prevent your dog from accessing it.
 Also, hide cleaning products and cover all the electric wires in the house.

 • Settle your dogs in crates.
-Handling multiple canine citizens is no small task!
-Thankfully, with crates, you can make sure nothing bad happens while you’re away.
-Gates are another great solution.
-Use them to keep the dogs in different rooms.
-If your dogs tend to get aggressive with each other when left alone, gates or crates are mandatory.
+Handling multiple canines is no small task!
+Thankfully, with a crate, you can ensure nothing bad happens while you’re away.
+Gates are another great solution, and you can use them to keep the dogs in different rooms.
+If your dogs get aggressive with each other when left alone, gates or crates are mandatory.

 • Keep them busy.
 To avoid separation anxiety, keep the dogs focused by leaving them with toys to chew on.
 Filling the toys with some of their favorite treats is an even better idea.
-So, keep all the mattresses and pillows hidden but put the toys right next to each pet’s crate.
-Some relaxing music could also help.
+So, keep all the mattresses and pillows hidden, but put the toys next to each pet’s crate.
+Some relaxing music can also help.

 • Install cameras and monitors.
-If you’re always worried about your dogs while you’re away, Wi-Fi cameras will help avoid the anxiety.
-You’ll be able to keep a close eye on the pet(s) while they’re home alone.
-Automatic treat dispensers might also come in handy, along with collars with built-in GPS for quick tracking.
+If you’re always worried about your dogs while you’re away, Wi-Fi cameras will help you keep tabs on them.
+You can closely monitor your pets while they’re home alone.
+Automatic treat dispensers, along with collars with built-in GPS for quick tracking, might also come in handy.

 Grooming: Keeping the Dog Healthy

 Dogs are loyal, intelligent, and (mostly) self-sufficient, but they still rely on their human parents for grooming.
-If you do it right, the dog will live a longer, happier life.
-But, before you do any brushing, trimming, or cleaning, let the dog sniff the brush or clipper to get used to its smell and to how it feels.
+If you do it right, your dog’s fur will stay healthy and shiny.
+But, before you do any brushing, trimming, or cleaning, let the dog sniff the brush or clipper to get used to its smell and how it feels.

-Also, give the pet a chance to hear the sounds the tool makes before you get down to business.
-Now, we all know how important it is to keep a dog’s coat brushed and bathed.
+Also, give them a chance to hear the sound a trimmer makes before you get down to business.
+We all know how important it is to keep a dog’s coat brushed and bathed.
 But how often should you do that?
 And what about brushing, trimming, and cleaning?
-Let’s talk about that next:

 Brushing

-All dogs shed—that’s the natural way of things.
-However, all that lost hair often sticks to the new coat, making the pet uncomfortable.
+All dogs shed, and some loose hair sticks to their coat and must be removed.
 That’s why brushing is a must!
 First, it improves air circulation in the coat, helping it grow faster and stronger.
-Secondly, regular brushing maintains a healthy amount of grease on the skin or hair.
+Secondly, regular brushing maintains a healthy amount of natural oil on the coat.
 Thick, long coats need to be brushed every other day.
-If it’s short, do it 3–4 times a month.
+If it’s short, a few times a week may be enough.

 Bathing

-Unlike humans, dogs don’t like to take long showers twice a day.
-You won’t have to bathe them once a week or even once a month, either.
+Unlike humans, dogs don’t like taking long showers.
+You don’t have to bathe most dogs weekly or monthly unless your veterinarian recommends it.
+Dogs with skin conditions may need more frequent cleaning with medicated shampoo.
 On average, one proper bath per season or every 3–4 months will suffice.
-Only consider bathing your four-legged champ more often if it likes to play in the dirt or has something smelly on its coat.
+Only consider bathing your four-legged champ more often if they get dirty or smelly.
 And remember only use dog-specific shampoo and rinse generously.

 a welsh corgi pembroke dog taking a bath with shampoo